grgnitika/Mobile-Application/README.md

 <img src="https://github.com/ishitgami/HostelApplication/blob/main/assets/images/logo.png" width="60"/>

-# MyHostel
+# MyHostelApplication

-My Hostel is a hostel complaint, Services leaving filling application.
-It was designed with primary objective of easing the filling and maintenance of complaints by the students and management respectively.
+My Hostel is a hostel based application where the hostelers can get notices about the updates of the hostel and file up the complaint, services repair, and apply for leave forms.
+The primary objective of the application is to ease the filling and maintenance of complaints by the students and management respectively.
 It saves a lot of time and reduces a great deal of paper work.

 ### Screenshots